-IIHS is a co-investigator in a study entitled ‘Child Care Practices of Women Working in the Informal Sector’.
-This was a formative study (2016–17) that was done with the University of KwaZulu-Natal in Durban, South Africa, with field assistance from Asiye eTafuleni, Durban, WIEGO (Women in Informal Employment: Globalizing and Organizing), with technical oversight by the World Health Organisation.
-The formative study has led to possible interventions that will be further researched and piloted in a follow-up study phase from 2018–19 in relevant study sites.
+IIHS is a co-investigator in a study titled ‘Child Care Practices of Women Working in the Informal Sector’.
+This was a formative study (2016-17) that was conducted with the University of KwaZulu-Natal in Durban, South Africa, with field assistance from Asiye eTafuleni, Durban, WIEGO (Women in Informal Employment: Globalizing and Organizing), with technical oversight by the World Health Organisation.
+The formative study has led to possible interventions that will be further researched and piloted in a follow-up study phase from 2018-19 in relevant study sites.

 This investigation stems from the fact that informal employment unquestionably remains a dominant form of work for most urban Indians, and continues to be associated with precariousness.
 Despite the magnitude of this population, little is known about health care practices and knowledge among workers in the informal sector, and especially regarding child-care practices.
 Thus, this study explores how women working with precarious quality of employment such as those described above, in addition to economic vulnerability that makes other meaningful employment choices impossible, navigate the need and choice to work with the requirements of breastfeeding and child care.
 The comparative aspect of this study, between India and South Africa, aims to determine the effect of informal working conditions on health choices and behaviour for women.